MicrosoftDocs/fabric-docs/docs/data-warehouse/tutorial-create-tables.md

    :::image type="content" source="media\tutorial-create-tables\run-to-execute.png" alt-text="Screenshot of the top corner of the query editor screen, showing where to select Run.":::

-1. To save this query for reference later, right-click on the query tab just above the editor and select **Rename**.
+1. To save this query for reference later, right-click on the query tab, and select **Rename**.

    :::image type="content" source="media\tutorial-create-tables\rename-query-option.png" alt-text="Screenshot of the top corner of the query editor screen, showing where to right-click to select the Rename option.":::